margaretmf/margaretmf.github.io/creativewriting.md

 Ode to a spider web next to sticky sprinkles of green grass on the windoe

+Insects, caterpillar crawling on the ground, a new friend

 <br>

 ## Ode to a Squirrel ##